chocolatey/choco-wiki/ChocolateyFAQs.md

 To actually install, see the next question.

+<a id="markdown-how-do-i-install-an-unlisted-package--package-version" name="how-do-i-install-an-unlisted-package--package-version"></a>
 ### How do I install an unlisted package / package version?
 You need to specify name AND version to any package to install the unlisted/unapproved version.
 This goes for any NuGet compatible feed that understands unlisted packages.

+<a id="markdown-how-do-i-install-a-rejected-package" name="how-do-i-install-a-rejected-package"></a>
 ### How do I install a rejected package?
 Related to the community package repository only (aka the default feed aka https://chocolatey.org/packages), we have a concept of packages that have been rejected.
 You cannot install a rejected package.
 It could do bad things to your system so we don't allow install from the community repository.

+<a id="markdown-how-do-i-self-reject-a-package" name="how-do-i-self-reject-a-package"></a>
 ### How do I self-reject a package?
 **NOTE**: This applies during the moderation process only on the community repository.
 Once approved, there is no reject.